deric/puppet-fluentbit/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

-Absolute path where Fluent Bit will write its diagnostic logs.
-When specified, logs go to this file instead of syslog.
-The file will be created by Fluent Bit automatically.
+Specify the absolute path to the log file for Fuent Bit service itself

+Default value: `undef`

 ##### <a name="-fluentbit--log_level"></a>`log_level`

 Data type: `Fluentbit::Loglevel`

 Set the logging verbosity level.
-Values are: error, info, debug and trace.
+Values are: off, error, warn, info, debug and trace.
 Values are accumulative, e.g: if 'debug' is set, it will include error, info and debug.
 Note that trace mode is only available if Fluent Bit was built with the WITH_TRACE option enabled.